 Cibinqo® (abrocitinib) is a daily medicine for moderate to severe atopic dermatitis.
 Atopic dermatitis is also known as eczema.
 Cibinqo is useful for adults with atopic dermatitis that has not responded well to other drugs or biologics.
-It is also useful for people who are not able to take other medicines or biologics for atopic dermatitis.1
+It is also useful for people who are not able to take other medicines or biologics for eczema.1

 What are the ingredients in Cibinqo?

 Cibinqo is an oral tablet taken daily.
 The active ingredient is a small molecule that blocks JAK1.
 Medicines that block JAK1 prevent the body from making proteins called cytokines.
 Cytokines promote inflammation and play a role in the red and itchy skin that people with eczema experience.2,3

 What are the possible side effects of Cibinqo?

 The most common side effects of Cibinqo include:3

 - Swelling of the nasal passages and back of the throat

 - Red, itchy, allergic skin rash (contact dermatitis)